 The concluding play, The Eumenides, tells how Clytemnestra's Furies—referred to hopefully as Eumenides ("good-minded ones") in Greek when they are, in fact, plutonic demons of vengeance—rise from the bowels of the earth and pursue Orestes demanding recompense for Clytemnestra's murder.
 Orestes flees to Athens where the gods put him on trial for murder.
 With Apollo acting as his defense attorney and Athena as judge, Orestes wins acquittal, though at the end of the play the Furies are given some measure of satisfaction not with blood but by being made "honorary citizens" of Athens (called "metics," resident foreigners who were allowed to live in Athens).
 That is, Athena agrees to have her people, the Athenians, celebrate the Furies in ritual, an actual ceremony in Aeschylus' day.
 The finale of The Eumenides contains features typical of Aeschylean grandeur, as the chorus of Furies turn their stygian black cloaks inside out to reveal a scarlet inner lining—in Aeschylus' day, Athenian metics wore scarlet capes in formal processions—and with this grand gesture, a stroke of high drama, Aeschylus creates a bold theatrical vision of peace and divine justice bestowed for its mercy upon a deserving land.

 His writing style is hardly less daring than his stagecraft.
-In its lofty elegance, it resembles nothing so much as Shakespeare's English—these dramatists also rival each other in incomprehensibility at times—even to the ancient Greeks Aeschylus' poetry seemed at times so unfathomable that rumor had it he composed his plays drunk.
+In its lofty elegance, it attains the same profundity Shakespeare's English does—these dramatists also rival each other in incomprehensibility at times—even to the ancient Greeks Aeschylus' poetry seemed at times so unfathomable that rumor had it he composed his plays drunk.
 They could not believe a sober person was able to concoct such fantastical turns of phrase.

 For instance, when in Agamemnon the chorus describes the title character's sacrifice of his own daughter Iphigenia, Aeschylus has them speak of "staining fatherly hands with virgin-slaughtered streams of blood" (Ag.
 209-210).
 More extreme still, near the end of the same play, after Clytemnestra has murdered her husband helpless and naked in his bath, Aeschylus presents her standing in triumph over the dead Agamemnon.
 Towering above his blood-soaked corpse, she holds aloft the knife she used to butcher him and claims her long-awaited vengeance, pay-back for her daughter's sacrifice, and boldly narrates how she effected the murder (Ag.
 1382-92; translated literally from the Greek):